OpenACalendar/OpenACalendar-Documentation/en/serveradministrators/core/upgrading.md

 On servers not in Debug mode, delete the existing cached templates.
 These are
 	found in "cache/templates.cli" and "cache/templates.web".
 (It doesn't hurt to do this on debug servers so if in doubt, just do it.)

+## Minimising downtime when upgrading - Database upgrades

+Following the upgrade procedure above means that there is a small period of time during which the code has been upgraded and the database hasn't.
+Users may see errors during that time.

+This can be avoided.
+Database changes are designed to be additions that can be upgraded before the code is upgraded.

+Check out the new code into a seperate folder.
+Give this folder the same config.php and extensions as your normal web app.

+Then run the PHP scripts "php extension.Core/cli/upgradeDatabase.php" and "php extension.Core/cli/loadStaticData.php" from this seperate folder.

+Now update the code in your normal web app.
+The new DB structure will be in place already; thus minimising downtime.